-The nineteenth-century colonialism was organized around race and class.
+The 19th century colonialism was organized around race and class.
 In Rwanda, the Belgians became colonial administrators, after Germany was defeated in the First World War, who decided to follow and entrench the socio-political organization where the Tutsis occupied leadership roles and the Hutus a working force role (Jones, 2004:234).
-After the Second World War, the anti-colonial sentiments sprang in the African colonies and the Tutsis were agitating in Rwanda, causing that the Belgium administration started favoring the Hutus.
+After the Second World War, the anti-colonial sentiments sprang in the African colonies and the Tutsis were agitating in Rwanda, causing the Belgium administration to start favoring the Hutus.
 The Hutu resentment after Belgian and Tutsi oppression gave way to the massacre of 1959, when Rwanda obtained independence, causing many Tutsi and Tutsi-looking Hutus death and the exile of many others to neighboring countries, especially Uganda (Jones, 2004:236).

 The circumstances of the Tutsi and Hutu civilians in Rwanda were difficult in 1994, as poverty and lack of opportunities created an already hostile environment.
 Most of the population was illiterate and used to work as farmers and cattle herders as indicated by Scherrer (2004).
 The radio was to them the mass media that brought news, educational programs and contact with the politics of the government as pointed by Des Forges (2004).

 At the time of the genocide, the power was in hands of a Hutu elite.
 The dictator Juvenal Habyarimana and his wife Agatha were the center of political power in Rwanda.
 This elite was sourcing their income from the generous donations of Belgium, France, Germany and Switzerland to the development of the country (Scherrer, 2004).
 This should be seen as one of the salient causes for the Rwandan genocide in 1994.